carderne/moz-offgrid-data/README.md

 2. Use `Voronoi polygons` with cities, 30% buffer.
 3. Then use `Join attributes by location`.
 Input layer: clusters; join layer: voronoi; predicate: intersects; fields to add: "TOPONIMO"; join type: first located; discard records: yes.
 Rename new field to `name`.
 4. Rename new field to `city`.

-# TODO
-- Add demand, score for each cluster